James Randi: Magician

 Although defining himself as a conjuror, Randi began a career as a professional stage magician and escapologist in 1946.
 He initially presented himself under his real name, Randall Zwinge, which he later dropped in favor of "The Amazing Randi".
 Early in his career, he performed numerous escape acts from jail cells and safes around the world.
 On February 7, 1956, he appeared live on NBC's Today show, where he remained for 104 minutes in a sealed metal coffin that had been submerged in a hotel swimming pool, breaking what was said to be Harry Houdini's record of 93 minutes, though Randi called attention to the fact that he was much younger than Houdini had been when he established the original record in 1926.

 Randi was a frequent guest on the Long John Nebel program on New York City radio station WOR, and did character voices for commercials.
-After Nebel moved to WNBC in 1962, Randi was given Nebel's time slot on WOR, where he hosted The Amazing Randi Show from 1967 to 1968.
-The show often had guests who defended paranormal claims, among them Randi's then-friend James W. Moseley.
-Randi stated that he quit WOR over complaints from the archbishop of New York that Randi had said on-air that "Jesus Christ was a religious nut," a claim that Randi disputed.
+After Nebel moved to WNBC in 1964, Randi was given Nebel's time slot on WOR, where he hosted The Amazing Randi Show until January 1966, and often had guests who defended paranormal claims, among them Randi's then-friend James W. Moseley.
+Randi stated that he was fired from WOR over complaints from the archbishop of New York that Randi had said on-air that "Jesus Christ was a religious nut," a claim that Randi disputed.

 Randi also hosted numerous television specials and went on several world tours.
 As "The Amazing Randi" he appeared regularly on the New York-based children's television series Wonderama from 1959 to 1967.
 In 1970, he auditioned for a revival of the 1950s children's show The Magic Clown, which showed briefly in Detroit and in Kenya, but was never picked up.
 In the February 2, 1974, issue of the British conjuring magazine Abracadabra, Randi, in defining the community of magicians, stated: "I know of no calling which depends so much upon mutual trust and faith as does ours."
 In the December 2003 issue of The Linking Ring, the monthly publication of the International Brotherhood of Magicians, it is stated: "Perhaps Randi's ethics are what make him Amazing" and "The Amazing Randi not only talks the talk, he walks the walk."